Short Memoir: All I Have Is Now

 Yung Suk Kim

 I remember that day when I was about 10 years old.
 Life seemed empty.
 After school, I would hide my head in the folded blankets in my room.
 At age 13, I lost my mother, who meant everything to me.
 It was so sudden that I did not know the full implications of that event.
 She was a devout Christian, a single mother, and a model of faith and love.
 However, I was positive and thought the sudden death of my mother would not defeat me because I believed in God.
 I even thought I would become a better person through this challenging time.
-Obviously, this early childhood experience has significantly impacted me knowingly or unknowingly for my life so far.
+This early childhood experience has significantly impacted me, knowingly or unknowingly, for my life.
 It will continue to do so.

 Over the years, my family has invested significantly in my education and choices, and I am truly grateful to them for their support.
 Life has treated me well; I have been successful in my academic pursuits, which include teaching, researching, and publishing.
 All of my daughters have graduated from both college and graduate school.
 They are now happily married and doing well in their lives.

+Over the years, I have been maintaining my work well and successfully.
 However, out of the blue, one day, I fell ill with a severe form of anxiety.
 It was March 2023.
 I know nothing can happen without a reason.
 There has been stress and adversity caused by personal life and work.
-There may have been other factors, which I cannot name properly.
+There may have been other factors that I cannot name properly.
 One early morning, I woke up but could not breathe easily, being soaked with sweat.
 I felt drained both physically and mentally.
 I found myself in a long tunnel of despair.
 Unlike other difficulties in my life, this time I had an issue of mental infirmity.
 When I hit rock bottom, I felt like nothing—a broken reed, dust, and vapor.
 Breathing became difficult, eating lost its appeal, and everything around me felt frightening.
 Each day stretched on without relief, and the prospect of tomorrow felt like hell.
 Oh, Lord, the world no longer looked the same.
 Movement was a struggle, seeing felt pointless, and speaking was burdensome.
 I went through a long tunnel of personal soul-searching, pouring my heart to the Lord like Hannah.
-I journaled, cried, exercised, sang, and taught myself newly.
+I journaled, cried, exercised, sang, and taught myself.

 A few months later, I finished my final manuscript on the book How to Read the Gospels and wrote the Acknowledgments.